blu3bloodedcod3r/blu3bloodedcod3r/README.md

 - 👋 Hi, I’m Crystal Aguilar (@blu3bloodedcod3r)
-- 👀 I’m interested in becoming a Back-end developer
+- 👀 I’m interested in becoming a full-stack web developer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning from UCLA Extension Bootcamp and have some self-taught cetrificates from Codecademy.
 - 💞️ I’m looking to collaborate on work and projects
 - 📫 How to reach me ...